UWO-Aero-Design/first-commit/git-intro/instructions.md

 This is saying we want to rebase our branch using the develop branch of the remote, origin and to do it using the interactive tools.

 We used rebase before to rewrite one our commits.
 This time we will be using rebase to change where our commits start from.
 Once done, the commits on our branch will no longer be as if they branched off from the old develop branch.

-It will not look as if we branched off from develop after the examples were updated.
+Now it will look as if we branched off from develop after the examples branch was merged in.
 (Ill show this visually later).
 For now this is what your screen should like:

 # Put picture here of the interactive rebase